car251290/WebApplication-.NET-C-/README.md

 ## Methods

 REST on top of HTTP, and how it leverages the resource based nature of the Web to design simple and scalable web services.
 Find it here!
+ This means that developers can perform Create, Read, Update, and Delete (CRUD)

 ## client